Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Introduction

 \section{Introduction}

-In 2020, open-source projects dominate the software developing environment\cite{Paasivaara18,santos2016investigating,Hohl18,Parnin17}.
+In 2020, open-source projects dominate the software development environment \cite{Paasivaara18,santos2016investigating,Hohl18,Parnin17}.
 Over 80\% of the software in any technology product or service are now open-source~\cite{zemlin2017}.
-With so many projects now being open-source, a natural next question is ``which of these project are any good?'' and ``which should I avoid?''.
+With so many projects now being open-source, a natural next question is ``which of these projects are any good?'' or ``which should I avoid?''.
 In other words, we now need to assess the {\em health condition} of open-source projects before using them.
 Specifically, software engineering managers need {\em project health indicators} that assess the health of a project at some future point in time.

 To assess project health, we look at project activity.
 Han et al. note that popular open-source projects tend to be more active~\cite{han2019characterization}.
-Also, many other researchers agree that healthy open-source projects need to be ``vigorous'' and ``active''~\cite{wahyudin2007monitoring,jansen2014measuring,manikas2013reviewing,link2018assessing,wynn2007assessing,crowston2006assessing}.
-In this paper, we use 78,455 months of data from GitHub to make predictions for the April 2020 activity within 1,628 GitHub projects.
-Specifically: \begin{enumerate} \item The number of contributors who will work on the project; \item The number of commits that project will receive; \item The number of open pull-requests in that project; \item The number of closed pull-requests in that project; \item The number of open issue in that project; \item The number of closed issue in that project; \item Project popularity trends (number of GitHub ``stars''). \end{enumerate}
+Also, many other researchers agree that healthy open-source projects need to be ``vigorous''~\cite{wahyudin2007monitoring,jansen2014measuring,manikas2013reviewing,link2018assessing,wynn2007assessing,crowston2006assessing}.
+In this paper, we use 64,181 months of data from GitHub to make predictions for the April 2020 activity within 1,159 GitHub projects.
+Specifically: \begin{enumerate} \item The number of contributors who will work on the project; \item The number of commits that project will receive; \item The number of opened pull-requests in that project; \item The number of closed pull-requests in that project; \item The number of opened issues in that project; \item The number of closed issues in that project; \item Project popularity trends (number of GitHub ``stars''). \end{enumerate}

+We explore these aspects since, after several months of weekly teleconferences with Linux developers, these were issues that many of them were concerned with.
+That said, we make no claim that this is a complete set of project health indicators-- after all, currently there is no unique and consolidated definition of project health~\cite{link2018assessing}.
+However, what we can show is that we have prediction methods that work well, for thousands of projects, for all the indicators shown above.
+Hence we predict (but cannot absolutely prove) that when new indicators arose, our methods will be useful.

+A second result we offer is that, based on user studies with domain experts from those projects, we can assert that most of the above indicators are of active interest to the practitioner community.
+To be sure, some are seen to be of lesser importance (e.g. 52\% of our experts didn't care about ``stars'') but others are deemed to be very important (e.g. ``close issues'' was described as ``very important'' or ``somewhat important'' by 93\% of our experts).
+For the practical purposes, the domain experts consider the abnormal values of these indicators show issues that deserve a manager's attention (and we note that, in the literature, other researchers argue that such abnormal values offer useful guidance for directing manager intervention~\cite{nagy2010bayesian}).